-The Authority disagrees with Seqwater's submission.
-The Authority considers that sludge is a direct by-product of water treatment, and costs associated with its disposal should therefore be considered a variable cost.
-The Authority has therefore reduced the Repairs and Maintenance component of Seqwater's fixed operating charge by \$4.3 million and instead included a \$/ML charge for sludge handling for each WTP (see Table 4.58 below).
+The Authority disagreed with Sequater's submission.
+The Authority considered that sludge is a direct by-product of water treatment, and costs associated with its disposal should therefore be considered a variable cost.
+The Authority therefore reduced the Repairs and Maintenance component of Sequater's fixed operating charge by \$4.3 million and instead included a \$/ML charge for sludge handling for each WTP (see Table 4.50 below).

-While the Authority acknowledges that this represents a change of pricing methodology relative to 2011-12, the Authority considers it better reflects the underlying cost drivers, and aligns the treatment of WTP variable costs to those incurred at the GCDP and AWTPs.
-The Authority is prepared to reconsider its position in the Final Report if Sequater can demonstrate that sludge disposal costs have no correlation (rather than a non-linear correlation) with water production.
+While the Authority acknowledged that this represents a change of pricing methodology relative to 2011-12, the Authority considers it better reflects the underlying cost drivers, and aligns the treatment of WTP variable costs to those incurred at the GCDP and AWTPs.
+The Authority was prepared to reconsider its position in the Final Report if Seqwater could demonstrate that sludge disposal costs have no correlation (rather than a non-linear correlation) with water production.

-The Authority acknowledges that the relationship between water produced and sludge costs may be non-linear and difficult to forecast.
-However, the Authority does not consider that nonlinearity is a sufficient reason to include a cost as a fixed cost and notes that classifying sludge disposal as a fixed cost does not make it any easier to forecast.
-To address the issue of forecasting risk, the Authority recommends that Seqwater's variable costs are billed to the WGM based on actual volumes, and that raw water quality events are considered a Review Event for the purposes of the Review Thresholds (see Chapter 7).
+The Authority acknowledged that the relationship between water produced and sludge costs may be non-linear and difficult to forecast.
+However, the Authority did not consider that non-linearity is a sufficient reason to include a cost as a fixed cost and notes that classifying sludge disposal as a fixed cost does not make it any easier to forecast.
+To address the issue of forecasting risk, the Authority recommended that Seqwater's variable costs are billed to the WGM based on actual volumes, and that raw water quality events are considered a Review Event for the purposes of the Review Thresholds (see Chapter 7).